Tier 4 Dependant Visas

 - 2 photographs: UK passport size photos taken within the last month

-- Bank statements: Each dependant must show at least £5,535 or £1,230 if you qualify for the 'Reduced Maintenance') in a bank account in their name or the student's name.
+- Bank statements: Each dependant must show at least £5,535 or £1,230 if you qualify for the 'Reduced Maintenance' (£7,605 from 12 November 2015) in a bank account in their name or the student's name.
 This money must remain in your bank account for at least 1 month before you apply.
 Your bank statement must be dated within the last month.
 It is extremely important that you do not drop below this total amount even for one day or your visa will be refused.
 If you are not sure, it is essential that you check with the International Student Advice team before making your visa application.

 - Sponsor letter: If the student is sponsored by a government, an international company or a scholarship agency and their sponsorship cover their dependants, this must be clearly stated on the student's sponsor letter.
-Check to make sure that the sponsorship provides living expenses of at least £615 per month for each dependant.
+Check to make sure that the sponsorship provides living expenses of at least £615 per month (£845 from 12 November 2015) for each dependant.
 If the sponsorship does not cover this amount, dependants will need to show the remainder in a bank account.

 - Police Registration certificates: If the dependant is already in UK, and is required to register with the police, you must submit an up-to-date police registration certificate including current visa status and address with your visa extension application.